leahkemp/pipeface/README.md

 Nextflow pipeline's to process long read [ONT](https://nanoporetech.com/) and/or [pacbio](https://www.pacb.com/) HiFi data.

-Pipeface takes unaligned BAM's or FASTQ's and generates variant calls, popface takes the outputs of pipeface to generate population variant calls.
+Pipeface takes unaligned BAM's, FASTQ's or aligned BAM's and generates variant calls for singletons, duos or trio.
+Popface takes the outputs of pipeface to generate quad to population variant calls for up to 1000 individuals.

 See more information about [pipeface](./docs/pipeface/info.md) and [popface](./docs/popface/info.md).